hruddy2612/recipe_Project_Ruddy/README.md

 ``main.py`` run it in the project root folder

-``images folder`` images and csv file must be in the same file for GUI to run properly, if the location of this file changes, the file source must also be changed in the code
+``images folder`` images and csv file must be in the same file for GUI to run properly, if the location of this file changes, the file source must also be changed in the code. the images folder is required to run main.py

 _**Known issues**_
 ====================